santipabWannakiri/spring-boot-multiple-log-aop/README.md

 | Application Team| Identify error transactions                 | Investigating transaction outcomes, events, and associated errors |

+So far, I know who my customers are and what they want.
+Therefore, to answer the question, "Which logs from our apps should go to ELK?"
+It's easier now; we can select the data fields to log and ship it to ELK for meeting objective of three team.

 1. Using Multiple Appenders in Configuration (Preferred):